rickgiantsteps/wiener-dolby-nr/README.md

 ## General Introduction

-Wiener-DolbyNR tries to obtain an effect similar to the popular Dolby Noise Removal system by implementing a Wiener filtering inspired process.
+Wiener-DolbyNR tries to obtain an effect similar to the popular Dolby Noise Removal system by implementing a Wiener filtering inspired process.<br/>

 ![screenshot of the project](/images/WDNR_screenshot.png)

-Buttons explanations.
+Clean demo songs are provided through a drop-down menu, the user has the choice to upload their own audio file as well.<br/>
+Two players are present in order to play the selected song (on the left) and the denoised file (to the right).<br/><br/>
+At the center of the page two buttons are available: one to apply and remove the tape hiss to the uploaded song, the other to perform the processing required to denoise the song.<br/>
+The denoising process is performed on the python backend of the tool, using Flask to allow for the communication between the two sections.<br/><br/>
+At the bottom of the page there's a section dedicated to the artificial noise that is added to the clean track.
+This is necessary in order to simulate the tape hiss we want to eliminate during the wiener filtering process.

 <p>
   <img align="left" src="images/dark-light_mode.png"  width = 300px height = 300px object-fit = cover>